My rating: 3 of 5 stars

 Furthermore, as a fantasia on themes from psychoanalysis and anthropology, A Severed Head has a persistent Orientalist motif, all of it attached to Palmer, who spent time in Japan and whose profession was at the time stereotypically Jewish, and Honor, who is a Jewish anthropologist.
-The pair have mythical status, and power over the other, more normal characters, precisely because they are figured as archaic outsiders to the west, to Christianity, to England.
-Their Americanness, never emphasized compared to their Jewishness, association with Japan, or time spent in non-western cultures, is a cover for their more radical foreignness to England, a foreignness irresistibly seductive in foggy London and stodgy Cambridge but also as destructive as pre-modern, pre-moral mythology with its incestuous amours and intimate slaughters.
-(Martin’s affinity to them might be explained by his Anglo-Irish and Welsh background; Murdoch—herself of Irish descent—is possibly playing with tropes of the Celtic fringe.)
+The pair have mythical status and power over the more normal characters precisely because they are figured as archaic outsiders to the west, to Christianity, to England.
+Their Americanness, never emphasized compared to their Jewishness, their association with Japan, and their time spent in non-western cultures, are decoys for their more radical foreignness to England, a foreignness irresistibly seductive in foggy London and stodgy Cambridge but also as destructive as pre-modern, pre-moral mythology with its incestuous amours and intimate slaughters.
+(Martin’s affinity to them might be explained by his Anglo-Irish and Welsh background; Murdoch—herself of Irish descent—plays with tropes of the Celtic fringe.)

 Murdoch’s descriptions particularly relay the Orientalist theme, even to the point of exhaustion: on only one page, set in Palmer’s boudoir, we encounter “rosy Persian rugs upon the white Indian carpet,” “a cream-coloured embroidered robe of Chinese silk,” and a likening of the psychoanalyst to “some casual yet powerful emperor upon a Byzantine mosaic”—and that’s without again mentioning the famous scene where Honor wields a samurai sword before an entranced Martin or Martin’s emphasis on Honor’s “sallow Jewish mask,” “curving Jewish mouth,” or “waxen Jewish face”: